AshfaqSourav/playwright-visual-regression/README.md

 - [Node.js v18+, preferred to use v20.17.0](https://nodejs.org/en/download/)
 - Git
-- A Figma personal access token (for downloading design baselines)
+- A Figma personal access token (for downloading design baselines) and you should have page export permission

 ---